 Is it safe to open your eyes underwater?

+If you’re wondering whether it’s safe to open your eyes underwater, the answer is – well, mostly.
 Unfortunately if you do open your eyes underwater, there is an increased risk of eye infections, so that is something you need to watch out for.
 Swimming pools, freshwater and saltwater pools all have a risk of containing bacteria and other nasties that could damage your eyes – and the same goes for natural bodies of water like the ocean, as well!